-Throughout this magazine and in the related industry you’ll hear the term ‘custom build’ used a great deal.
-But what does the phrases actually mean, and how does it differ from traditional self build?
+Throughout Build It and in the related industry you’ll hear the term ‘custom build’ used a great deal.
+But what does the phrases actually mean, and how does it differ from traditional self-build?

 At one end of the spectrum are those with both practical skills and technical knowledge who intend to play a very significant part in the physical build.
 At the other end are those who intend only to commission, choose and specify their new home.